What sort of welcome will World Cup visitors get in Russia? - Capital Sports

-MOSCOW, Russian Federation, Jun 7 – World Cup organisers say the competition will draw more than one million fans to Russia, creating challenges that range from the logistical to the cultural for the hosts and their guests.
+MOSCOW, Russian Federation, Jun 7 – World Cup organisers say the competition will draw more than one million fans to Russia, creating challenges that range from the logistical to the cultural, both for the hosts and their guests.

 – One million expected –

+World Cup tickets keep selling.
+By Thursday, FIFA said that just over 2.4 million had been sold, more than 1.5 million of them outside Russia.
+FIFA said another 100,000, which had been reserved for its “constituent groups”, were now being offered to fans.

+Even though the tickets are often sold in packages including several matches, that’s a lot of visiting supporters.
+The nice round number FIFA has been using is one million.

-There won’t be an “Oranje” army in Russia, because the Dutch failed to qualify, but there will still be the clapping Icelanders, the chanting English and the distinctive personalities of the supporters of the other 29 visiting countries.
+There will be the clapping Icelanders, the chanting English and the distinctive personalities of the supporters of the other 29 visiting countries.

 The differing languages, songs, flags and fan cultures of the world will energise the streets of Russia’s host cities until the middle of July.